 \section{Discussion}

-\textbf{Lessons learned:} We summarized the following lessons to benefit future studies: (1) Introducing semantic interpretation can mitigate heterogeneity in cross-dataset HAR and offers the potential for recognizing new activities, as indicated in Table~\ref{tb: overall performance} and Table~\ref{tb: new activity}.
+\textbf{Lessons learned:} We summarize the following lessons to benefit future studies: (1) Introducing semantic interpretation can mitigate heterogeneity in cross-dataset HAR and offers the potential to recognize new activities, as indicated in Table~\ref{tb: overall performance} and Fig.~\ref{fig:New activity performance}.
 (2) The success of LLMs in cross-dataset HAR is partly due to their ability to summarize patterns and represent them using language.
-This leads to lower KL divergence between cross-dataset data distributions compared to raw data.
-(3) Improving the quality of LLM responses through iterative re-generation, guided by KL divergence, enhances HAR performance.
+This leads to a lower KL divergence between cross-dataset data distributions compared to raw data.
+(3) Improving the quality of LLM responses through iterative re-generation, guided by the KL divergence, enhances HAR performance.
 The evaluation shows that generating high-quality responses has a direct positive impact on HAR accuracy.

-\textbf{Comparison to other ways of utilizing LLMs:} In addition to our approach, there are two other potential methods for utilizing LLMs in HAR: training a foundation model specifically for HAR or fine-tuning an existing open-source LLM, such as Llama.
-A key advantage of our approach lies in its low cost and flexibility.
-On one hand, our method does not require large amounts of data or computing resources for model training or fine-tuning.
+\textbf{Comparison to other ways of utilizing LLMs:} In addition to our method, there are two other potential methods for utilizing LLMs in HAR: training a foundation model specifically for HAR or fine-tuning an existing open-source LLM, such as Llama.
+A key advantage of our method lies in its low cost and flexibility.
+On the one hand, our method does not require large amounts of data or computing resources for model training or fine-tuning.
 On the other hand, different LLMs can be flexibly integrated into our framework.
 As demonstrated in our evaluation, incorporating a high-quality LLM could further enhance the performance of our method.

 \textbf{Other ways of improving LLMs responses:} There are ongoing efforts in the AI community aimed at improving the trustworthiness of LLMs through methods such as retrieval-augmented generation and memory-augmented models.
-Our approach offers a general framework for post-hoc factuality verification, where advancements in these AI methods can be seamlessly integrated into our framework.
+Our method offers a general framework for post-hoc factuality verification, where advancements in these AI methods can be seamlessly integrated into our framework.